Dogs communicate with us through barking, whining, howling (and begging!). It's thought they learnt to vocalise more to improve communication with us.

 Attention barking is also exactly what the name suggests.
 Your dog wants something – whether it be treats, affection, a walk – and is going to make sure you hear about it.

-To avoid reinforcing negative behaviour, your best solution is to simply ignore any attention barking in the garden or in the home and instead reward calm, quiet behaviour with high value treats.
+To avoid reinforcing negative behaviour, your best solution is to simply ignore any attention barking in the garden or in the home and instead reward calm, quiet behaviour with high-value treats.

 It may also be helpful to prevent some barking before it happens.
 For example, if your dog barks to be let out into the garden then try to let them out regularly, before they get the chance to warm up their vocal chords.

-Our in-house veterinarian Dr Kirsten Ronngren also recommends keeping particularly vocal pups mentally stimulated throughout the day.
-“Attention barking can also be down to boredom, so puzzle toys that dispense treats can work wonders here.”
+Our in-house veterinarian Dr Kirsten Ronngren also recommends keeping particularly vocal pups mentally stimulated throughout the day: “Attention barking can also be down to boredom, so puzzle toys that dispense treats can work wonders here.”

 Top tips in summary

-If their excessive barking persists then it’s always a good idea to consult your vet, or a certified animal behaviourist.
+If their excessive barking persists then it’s always a good idea to consult your vet or a certified animal behaviourist.
 But in the meantime here are some general tips to follow:

-• Make sure your dog has plenty of exercise.
+Make sure your dog has plenty of exercise.

-• Pre-empt barking triggers and set your dog up for success.
+Pre-empt barking triggers and set your dog up for success.

-Dog barking laws UK
+Dog barking laws in the UK

 Under the Environmental Protection Act 1990, barking can be seen as a ‘statutory noise nuisance’.
 Dog owners can end up in court, and be fined up to £5,000 if they do nothing to stop the barking.

-Dog barking laws Scotland
+Dog barking laws in Scotland

 In Scotland, a continually barking dog is a noise nuisance.
 If a complaint is made, the dog's owner should try to find ways to stop the dog from barking.